variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture-for-gynecology-problems-my-gynecology-training-and-experience-.md

 ### Requires Customized herbal formulas

-While many acupuncturists might not agree with this, I've personally found that unless I tailor-make my patients their herbal prescriptions ("formulas"), then I'm less likely to get great results.
+While many acupuncturists might not agree with this, I’ve personally found that unless I [tailor-make my patients their herbal prescriptions (“formulas”)](/services-offered/chinese-herbs/), then I’m less likely to get great results.

-It's becoming more and more common in modern day to use "patents", which are pre-blended mixes of herbs in pill form.&nbsp; Requiring no preparation, patents are extremely more convenient for patients and practitioners.
-They don't require extensive herbal training, since they're often used in a more western way: You have menstrual cramps, use this patent for menstrual cramps.&nbsp; But this often completely misses the underlying cause for the issue.
+It’s becoming more and more common in modern day to use “patents”, which are pre-blended mixes of herbs in pill form.&nbsp; Requiring no preparation, patents are much more convenient for patients and practitioners.
+They don’t require extensive herbal training, since they’re often used in a more western way: You have menstrual cramps, use this patent for menstrual cramps.&nbsp; Got yeast infections, take this formula for yeast.
+But this often completely misses the underlying cause for the issue.

 Chinese herbalism is an insanely complex art form and science, requiring a lifetime to truly master.
-While most of my patients do get better with my customized blends, I still consider myself nowhere near mastery and dedicate much of my energy towards constantly honing my skills.&nbsp; 17 years into my herbal experience I have a grasp of its richness, yet still a lifetime of improvement ahead.
+While most of my patients do get better with my customized blends, I still consider myself nowhere near mastery and dedicate much of my energy towards constantly honing my skills.
+17 years into my herbal experience I have a grasp of its richness and potential, yet still a lifetime of improvement ahead.

 ### Women and emotions

-And then there's our emotions. :-) Yes, we CAN be emotional!
+And then there’s our emotions. :-) Yes, we CAN be emotional!
 And everyone is over-stressed these days.
-If we don't put emotional health at the forefront of treatment, teaching our patient's tools for emotional wellness, we probably won't get very far.
+If we don’t put emotional health at the forefront of treatment, teaching our patient’s tools for emotional wellness, we probably won’t get very far.

 #### Phyoo!
-That's whole lot to work with!
+That’s whole lot to work with!

 But for me, it’s all about figuring out these complexities, of solving the mystery behind the various symptoms.
 This takes much more time, but it’s what I love to do.